 Document SOP for general project management procedures of XSEDE

 Coordinate communications in the form of teleconferences, quarterly meetings, project-wide meetings, and reporting

-Maintain PM&R tools and resources, including but not limited to:
+Maintain PM&R processes, tools, and resources, including but not limited to:

 XSEDE Staff Wiki